Expert defense by former cops & prosecutors..for people charged with possession, sales, transportation, manufacturing or trafficking narcotics

 A conviction for 11364 HS carries up to six months in the county jail.
 But this offense usually qualifies for a diversion program under Prop 36 or PC 1000.
 Moreover, these devices are often confiscated through an improper police search and seizure...in which case we may be able to get the whole case dismissed by way of a motion to suppress.

 Health & Safety Code 11377 makes it a crime to possess methamphetamine (also known as meth, crystal meth or speed).
-This offense is a wobbler, which means prosecutors have the discretion to file it as a misdemeanor or a felony.
+Because of Proposition 47, this offense can now only be filed as a misdemeanor.

 Health & Safety Code 11379.6 HS makes it a felony to manufacture, produce, compound or process a controlled substance.
 Common examples include operating a meth lab in California, or compressing marijuana resin into hashish.
 To be liable for this offense, the person must actually have begun the process of making the illegal drug, rather than merely gathering supplies and preparing to do so.